-The Bachelor of Arts, Sociology Major program is designed for you if you want to specialize in one discipline (Sociology).
+The Bachelor of Arts, Sociology Major program is designed for you if sociology is your passion.
+A Directed Studies course is included.

 OL offers many courses that fulfill both lower- and upper-level degree requirements, but you may need to complete some program requirements through classroom or distance courses from other recognized post-secondary institutions and transfer the credit to this program.

 A minimum of 15 TRU credits (distance or on-campus)

 120 credits, including 45 upper-level credits, with a grade point average (GPA) of 2.00 or higher over all courses for this credential, as follows: